elefevre/auto-test-script/README.md

 It works by continuously monitoring the files below the current director.
 The impact on the hard disk has been found negligeable on a large-ish project (13,000 files, on a Mac Pro from 2009).

-It currently only works on Mac OSX.
+It works on Mac OSX and Ubuntu.

 ## Installation